Cvanduse/blogpage/content/posts/now/index.md

 ---

-## What I'm doing now

-# I'm writing a "Now" page because it makes sense.
+## I'm writing a "Now" page because it makes sense.
 I like to do things differently.
 When most people zig, I want to zag.

-# The "Now" page is incredibly useful.
+## The "Now" page is incredibly useful.
 It's not being different, just for different's sake.

-# It is interesting to know what people are up to.
+## It is interesting to know what people are up to.
 When I meet new people one of my favorite questions is "What fun projects are you working on now?"

-# If you asked me that question.
+## If you asked me that question.
 This is how I would answer.

 ## What I'm working on right now: